DinoBansigan/JekyllNowBlog/about.md

 Hey there, my name is **Dino Bansigan**.

 I am a .NET Software Developer currently working for a financial company in the DFW area.
 I enjoy working with C# and SQL Server.
 I love  writing code that talks to the database and vice versa.
 While we do use Entity Framework at work, I found that I prefer working with stored procedures more than using EF to talk to the database.
 I'm just as happy writing SQL scripts, as I am writing code in C#.
-I also like writing tests to make sure my code works.

 I have this mindset that I will forever be a student of software development.
 I am always eager to learn about new technologies, new design patterns, anything that can help me become a better software developer.
 I have an interest in artificial intelligence and hope that I can get work on a project involving AI in the future. *(I keep telling my wife that if I'll ever go back to school, it will be to learn about artificial intelligence.)*

 I look at being a software developer not only as a means to pay the bills, but as an art form.
 I think solving problems by writing clean, beautiful code is very much like painting a masterpiece.
 I won't always end up with a masterpiece, but I like to take pride in my code.
 I think every developer should take pride in their code.
-At the end of the day, I'm someone who loves solving problems with code.

 ### More Information